 Fly control remains a critical issue, as Dewell says their impact on weight loss and performance is “well documented”.

 “Stable flies have a very painful bite,” he says.
 “It doesn’t take much to antagonize cattle, dab their food and stay away from feeders.”

-Bessin says to monitor flocks, and if horn fly populations reach more than 100 flies on an animal’s side, or more than 200 per animal in total, it can start to have bigger impacts on the performance of the livestock.
+Bessin says to monitor flocks, and if horn fly populations reach more than 100 flies on an animal’s side, or more than 200 per animal in total, it can start to have bigger impacts on the performance of the cattle.